I-730 Asylee Relative Petition: Accompanying Family Members of an Asylee

 Processing Times

 While it would be wonderful if we could teleport our family members into our arms, the reality is that processing times for the I-730 can vary significantly, often taking several months or even years.
-Patience is key; however, it’s crucial to stay proactive regarding follow-ups and updates on your case.
+The U.S. Citizenship and Immigration Services (USCIS) processes these petitions based on various factors, including the volume of applications received, the specific service center handling your case, and the complexity of individual circumstances.
+As a result, applicants may experience delays that are beyond their control.

 Common Issues and Challenges